-Dokos is a small island of the Argo-Saronic Gulf, adjacent to Hydra, and separated from the Peloponnese by a narrow strait called on some maps “the Hydra Gulf.”
-It is part of the municipality of Hydra and reported a population of 13 persons at the 2001 census.
+Dokos is a small island of the Argo-Saronic Gulf, adjacent to Hydra, and separated from Peloponnese by a narrow strait called “the Hydra Gulf” on some maps.
+It is part of the municipality of Hydra and has a population of about a dozen.
 The island is populated only by some Orthodox monks and perennial sheepherders.
-The island is rocky reaching a height of 308 meters.
+The island is rocky with a total height of 308 meters.

 The Dokos shipwreck is the oldest underwater shipwreck discovery known to archeologists.
 The wreck has been dated to the second Proto-Helladic period, 2700-2200 BC.
 The remains of the shipwreck are located about 15-30 meters underwater near Dokos.

 The ship itself is long gone, as everything biodegradable has been taken back by the sea.
 The remains at the sea floor of a cargo site of hundreds of clay vases and other ceramic items are evidence of the shipwreck.
 The four thousand year old ancient shipwreck was discovered by Peter Throckmorton on August 23, 1975.